 As COVID-19 continues to develop, many businesses are experiencing layoffs while others are ramping up hiring efforts.
 To continue supporting Kentucky businesses and citizens in these challenging times, the Kentucky Chamber will be working in partnership with the state government by connecting those experiencing job loss to industries across the state currently in need of talent.

-At this time, Kentucky does not have any mandatory curfews or travel restrictions, in the event that this does occur, please see this template emergency letter to your local law enforcement officials explaining the need for healthcare delivery services.
+At this time, Kentucky does not have any mandatory curfews.
+In the event that this occurs, please see this template emergency letter to your local law enforcement officials explaining the need for healthcare delivery services.

 Centers for Medicare and Medicaid Services

 - CMS Waivers and COVID-19 Response - Please see the attached presentation by the Principal Deputy Administrator for Operations of CMS, Kimberly Brandt.

 - White House/CDC Announce New Guidance for how Critical Employees Can Return to Work

 - Dear Clinician Letter - CMS posted a letter to clinicians that outlines a summary of actions CMS has taken to ensure clinicians have maximum flexibility to reduce unnecessary barriers to providing patient care during the unprecedented outbreak of COVID-19

 - CMS COVID-19 FAQs

 - CMS Long Term Care Infection Control Self-Assessment Tool Checklist